causapablo/causapablo/README.md

 ## I'm a Husband, Father, Developer, and Teacher!!👋

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Full Stack Developer:
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Handy brain, handy man 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to new challenges always.
 - 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love sports, jogging in the park, painting and cultivate the mind.
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)

 ### Connect with me: